sprocketsullivan/repro_with_R/README.md

 ## Course Program

-We will meet on Thursdays in an presence/online format.
-We will use either Teams as video conferencing software or meet in the Atrium at the BIH (5th floor Anna Lousia Karsch Straße 2 10178 Berlin).
-Each course part will consist of a short lecture on issues in reproducibility in research, an introduction to a specific topic in programming with R, and an exercise.
+We will meet on Tuesdays in presence in the Atrium at the BIH (5th floor Anna Lousia Karsch Straße 2 10178 Berlin).
+Each course part will consist of two short lectures on issues in reproducibility in research, an introduction to a specific topic in programming with R, and an exercise.

 0. Pre course work: Course work on DataCamp (Introduction to R + Intermediate R)

-1. Session 07.04.
+1. Session 08.11.

 Part 1 Preregistration, Functions in R
    Exercise: Functions

 Part 2 Data Management
    Exercise: Vectorisation